GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 \end{figure}

 ### 5.2.2.
 Emotion Detection Deployment
-For the emotion detection system on the Raspberry Pi 3B+, the "HSEmotion_Onnx" FER model was selected, paired with HAAR Cascade for face detection.
+For the emotion detection system on the Raspberry Pi 3B+, the HSEmotionOnnx model (16 MB, supporting 8 emotion classes) was chosen for FER, combined with HAAR Cascade for face detection.
 This decision was based on the limited computational power of the Raspberry Pi 3B+ and the unavailability of a Neural Compute Stick 2 (NCS2) accelerator.
 The specific implementation is in the `Prototype/FER/Models/HSEmotionONNX/hsemotion_onnx.py` file.

 To explore the script’s options, use: